Scheduled MonumentsWalesCefn-Caer Roman Site

 What is Cefn-Caer Roman Site?

-Cefn-Caer is a Roman fort situated in Meirionnydd, Gwynedd, in north-west Wales.
+Cefn-Caer is a Roman fort located in Meirionnydd, Gwynedd, Wales, situated strategically in the upland terrain of mid-Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME009.

 What period does Cefn-Caer Roman Site date from?

 Cefn-Caer Roman Site dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cefn-Caer Roman Site?